 Being arrested for driving while intoxicated can be extremely intense, especially if you have never experienced anything like this before.
 While you may be afraid and unsure of what to do next, know that you may be able to defend yourself in court.
 There are defenses that can lead to dismissals, as well as mitigating factors that force the prosecutor to exclude crucial evidence.

 If you have been charged with DWI, your circumstance may feel dire, but there are defenses that may be able to be used.
 If you’re unsure of how to proceed, it’s important to hire a Fort Worth DWI lawyer as quickly as possible.
-Serving Tarrant County and its surrounding areas, The Law Offices of Richard C. McConathy is ready to give you the legal representation you need.
-Call us today to schedule a free consultation.
+Serving Tarrant County and its surrounding areas, the Law Offices of Richard C. McConathy are ready to give you the legal representation you need.
+Call us today at (817) 422-5350 to schedule a consultation.